 | Custom web application | £2,000 to £10,000+ |

 The advantage of a freelancer is that you get a real person who understands your business, builds something tailored to you, and charges a fraction of what an agency would.
+The disadvantage is that freelancers are individuals.
+If they get ill, go on holiday, or simply disappear, your project can stall.
+Always ask for a clear timeline and check reviews or testimonials before paying a deposit.

 Option 4: Web Design Agency